El-Hassan-Hajbi/elhassan/_posts/2025-02-01-welcome-to-jekyll.markdown

 mention [blog from anthropic](https://www.anthropic.com/research/building-effective-agents). and when talking abt function calling, the power of using llms as orchestrators rather than just text generators.

-Reason enough to believe that working either on new impacting and efficient set of tools and efficient function-calling-enabled llms & llm grounding (and on the data side, working on data connectors and text-to-sql : you may need to read about llamina) are major for the AI agent industry.
+Reason enough to believe that working either on new impacting and efficient set of tools and efficient function-calling-enabled llms & llm grounding (and on the data side, working on data connectors, API gateways for agents [[WildCard YC25 startup is building around this](https://www.ycombinator.com/companies/wildcard)] and text-to-sql : [[Lamini and their mixture of memory experts](https://www.lamini.ai/blog/lamini-memory-tuning)]) are major for the AI agent industry.
 Since an agent is tools+reasoning.

+----maybe remove this------
 then he mentions at 20min, how hard is to use new entreprise tools by an llm, but this is reason why meta-systems will emerge to distill company knowledge and tools to the agent.

 `one of the tools I wanna work on soon is: multimodal forecasters`.
 Building AI agents as a startup is inline with putting effort in different areas of research to build new capable tools, to include to the agents.
+-----------------------remove---

 ### <a name="tech_stack">Technical Stack</a>
-This is a non-exhaustive list of my technical stack for building agents: initiating and compiling the agent (langgraph) + [data orchastrator](https://www.youtube.com/watch?v=Xe8wYYC2gWQ) ([dagster](https://docs.dagster.io/guides/build/assets/metadata-and-tags/)) + LLM app monitoring (langfuse, langsmith) + UI & QA (langgraph studio) + some langchain prebuilt integrations and tools + groq as a free low context llm. (personaly i am not using logfire for observability, since for data observability I am using Dagster and for LLM-app observability langfuse, but looks interesting too) + data storage : use your own data engineering stack, many integrations are buitin mongoDB, snowflake ... and Pydantic for schema validation.
+This is a non-exhaustive list of my technical stack for building agents: initiating and compiling the agent (langgraph) + [data orchastrator](https://www.youtube.com/watch?v=Xe8wYYC2gWQ) ([dagster](https://docs.dagster.io/guides/build/assets/metadata-and-tags/)) + LLM app monitoring (langfuse, langsmith) + UI for serving & debugging (langgraph studio) + some langchain prebuilt integrations and tools + groq as a free low context llm. (personaly i am not using logfire for observability, since for data observability I am using Dagster and for LLM-app observability langfuse, but looks interesting too) + data storage : use your own data engineering stack, many integrations are buitin mongoDB, snowflake ... and Pydantic for schema validation.

-and obviously llamaindex and huggingface are part of my AI stack too.
+and obviously llamaindex (llamaparse ..) and huggingface (on-the-shelf models) are part of my AI stack too.

 what I like much about langgraph studio :